 Questions are one of the most feared aspects of a live sales demo presentation.
 But they don’t have to be, especially if you’ve taken the time to plan out in advance how to handle them.
 We’ve compiled a list of 10 tips and tricks for handling questions during a demo.
 It’s my hope that you’ll be able to leverage these techniques to drive a richer, more fulfilling demo experience for both you and your audience.

 Ask yourself if you are going to be pausing at certain moments for your questions?
 Are you prepared to handle ad-hoc questions during your presentation?
 Do you only want questions at the end?
 Whatever you decide, be sure to let your audience know at the beginning of your presentation.

-In general, during a sales demo you want a healthy interaction with your audience.
+In general, during a sales demo, you want a healthy interaction with your audience.
 It shows engagement and interest – even if there are challenging questions.
-Hopefully, you’ve been able to do your research up front and identify the potential dissenters and allies, and understand where each of them stand in the decision making hierarchy.
+Hopefully, you’ve been able to do your research up front and identify the potential dissenters and allies, and understand where each of them stands in the decision-making hierarchy.
 Just remember that sometimes the fervent dissenters can end up being your biggest allies once their concerns are addressed.

 2. Repeat the Question, in your own Words

 One of my favorite techniques for handling questions during a demo is to repeat the question in my own words.
 This has three great benefits.